Drag Hunting Etiquette

-Horses that may kick: If your horse routinely kicks others, please do not bring it draghunting.
+Horses that may kick: If your horse is known to kick, you must not bring it drag hunting.
 If your horse may kick it MUST wear a red ribbon in its tail and MUST be kept to the back of the field.
 It remains YOUR responsibility that your horse does not kick a horse, a person or a hound.

 Horses and Hounds: Even horses used to dogs at home may not tolerate a pack of hounds.
 Please keep your horse a safe distance from hounds and turn to face them if they need to pass.